-But first, a brief review of the topic at hand...
+But first, a brief review of the topic at hand ...

 How do CSS animations work?

-To make a CSS animation, you need three things: an HTML element to animate, a CSS rule which binds the animation to this element, and a group of keyframes that defines the styles at the start and end of the animation.
+To make a simple CSS animation, you need three things: an HTML element to animate, a CSS rule that binds the animation to this element, and a group of keyframes that defines the styles at the start and end of the animation.
 You can also add declarations to further customize your animation, like speed and delay.

 To demonstrate, here’s a simple example of a CSS animation:

-In this example, <div></div> is the element we’re animating.
-Looking at the CSS, we see that our animation declarations are associated with the div selector.
+In this CSS keyframes animation, div is the element we’re animating.
+Looking at the CSS, we see that the animation declarations are associated with the div selector.
 The most important declaration here is animation-name, which binds the keyframe my-animation to our div element.
-Below that are several additional declarations that affect the timing and behavior of the animation.
+Below this are several additional declarations that affect the timing and behavior of the animation.

 The animation itself is created with a keyframe, indicated by the @keyframes rule.
-A keyframe defines the animation’s starting state (inside from{}) and its end state (inside to{}).
+A keyframe defines the animation’s starting state (inside from{ }) and its end state (inside to{ }).
 The keyframe my-animation changes three style properties of our div: background-color, width, and top.
 When these three properties are animated at once, it produces a coherent animation.

 In our example, we only have one keyframe.
 Documents with multiple types of animations may have multiple keyframes, each bound to a different element.

-CSS Animation Examples
+CSS Keyframe Animation Examples

-2. Simple Loading Spinners
+1. Simple Loading Spinners

-CSS animations can be used to create effects that we’re all familar with — these spinning load icons are one such example.
+CSS animations can be used to create effects that we’re all familiar with — these spinning load icons are one such example.
 Their meaning is almost universally understood, and they’re light on code as well.
 This particular example also shows how to achieve a similar effect with a scalable vector graphic.

 See the Pen Simple HTML & SVG Loading Spinners by Stephen Delaney (@sdelaney) on CodePen.